miley42/gicisky-tag/README.md

 * Brand: Gicisky / PICKSMART
 * Batteries: 2 replaceable CR2450 3V

-The `xxyyzzkk` above correspond to the number encoded by the barcode on the right of the screen.
+The `xxyyzzkk` above corresponds to the number encoded by the barcode on the right of the screen.

 ## License